Knights Hospitaller: Loss of Malta and decline

 By the early 19th century, the order had been severely weakened by the loss of its priories throughout Europe.
 Only 10% of the order's income came from traditional sources in Europe, with the remaining 90% being generated by the Russian Grand Priory until 1810.
 This was partly reflected in the government of the Order being under Lieutenants, rather than Grand Masters, in the period 1805 to 1879, when Pope Leo XIII restored a Grand Master to the order.
-This signaled the renewal of the order's fortunes as a humanitarian and religious organization.
+This signalled the renewal of the order's fortunes as a humanitarian and religious organization.

-On 19 September 1806, the Swedish government offered the sovereignty of the island of Gotland to the Order.
-The offer was rejected since it would have meant the Order renouncing their claim to Malta.

 The 150000 sqft Hospital of Saint John, built between 1099 and 1291, was rediscovered in the Christian Quarter of the Old City of Jerusalem.
 From 2000 to 2013, it was excavated by the Israel Antiquities Authority.
 It had been able to accommodate up to 2,000 patients, who came from all religious groups, and Jewish patients received kosher food.
-It also served as an orphanage, with these children often becoming Hospitallers when adult.
+It also served as an orphanage, with these children often becoming Hospitallers when adults.
 The remaining vaulted area was discovered during excavations for a restaurant, and the preserved building will be incorporated in the project.